u-he Ace

 Multiples

-Common to most modular setups, multiples are mix/split devices.
-Signals are merged and sent onward, or split and sent to different inputs.
-In ACE the multiples do act as a simple mixer, or can be enlisted for much more interesting possibilities.
-That is why we renamed them Multiplex.
 Using the modulation input and some clever cable arrangements, the Multiplex modules can do ring modulation (RM), amplitude modulation (AM) or both at the same time.
-Or crossfading or inversion…
+Or crossfading or inversion.

 Envelopes

-Without envelopes, your patches would just turn on and off with each note, organ style.
-Envelopes add dynamics over the length of the note.
-ACE has classic ADSR envelopes, but with a few extras directly available for more interesting results: Snap, fall/rise, level modulation, rate modulation, velocity.
 The envelopes can be further with modified in the Envelope Tweaks section.
 Switch on the singing envelopes for classic analog retriggering behavior, or adjust the fall/rise limits.

 System Requirements

-- MacOS 10.9 and above
+- MacOS 10.10 Yosemite and above

-- Windows 7 and above
+- Windows 7 and above (64-bit only)

 Plugin Formats

-- Mac: AAX Native, AU, VST2, VST3 (all 64-bit only)
+AAX Native, AU, VST2, and VST3

 User Manual